 For that reason it is important to know whether the polygraph is being used as an interrogation technique.
 In many cases you will not know this before going into a police polygraph.

-Contact Smith Blythe if you've been asked to take a polygraph test
+Contact Smith Lehman if you've been asked to take a polygraph test

 By having good advice from an attorney, you can at least be prepared and know what to watch for.
 So although the question seems simple enough, the answer is of course complicated.